 Food provides a natural way to explore other countries and cultures.
-After all, food is a major component of many cultural celebrations, holidays and gatherings all over the world.
-Here are some ideas for expanding your children’s knowledge of other cultures, as well as their palates by exploring foods, restaurants and cooking in new ways:
+After all, food is a major component of cultural celebrations, holidays and gatherings all over the world.
+Here are three ideas for expanding your children’s knowledge of other cultures (and their palates):

-- Visit an international market.
-Whether there is a Hispanic grocery store, an Asian market or a Jewish bakery nearby, it is fun to visit international markets and embark on culinary adventures.
+Do you live near a Hispanic grocery store, an Asian market or a Jewish bakery?
+It’s fun to visit international markets and embark on culinary adventures.
 Choose a recipe beforehand and turn your visit into a scavenger hunt to find the ingredients.
 If you don’t live near any ethnic markets, you can visit the international aisle at a large grocery store and explore the different food items there.

 Trying new foods is a wonderful way to celebrate different cultures and encourage your children to open up to experiences they may encounter in the real world.
 It’s not just about tasting new foods but experiencing a new culture through the food that is customarily eaten there — think of it as visiting a foreign country through your taste buds!